cmhume/eCommerce_Business_Trends/README.md

 #### Step 4:  Feature Engineering (Machine Learning)

 We used the following methods to encode the catagorical variables:

 - lambda function
 - label encoder
+-
 <img width="416" alt="feature engineering1" src="https://user-images.githubusercontent.com/69255270/128648449-1c0cfb08-ee1b-4c62-a8bf-4f86a8a4875c.png">
 <img width="423" alt="Feature engineering 2" src="https://user-images.githubusercontent.com/69255270/128648452-70e8facd-0a78-47fa-9e4b-453765c0a0aa.png">

-Our final data has 13 columns:
+Our final data for machine learning has 13 columns:

 <img width="550" alt="final" src="https://user-images.githubusercontent.com/69255270/128648468-b1c846a9-2f89-4b50-aed3-61a93f481c3a.png">

 #### Step 5: Importing CSV

 As a first step to connect with AWS database we imported our dataframe to csv file.

 <img width="469" alt="CSV" src="https://user-images.githubusercontent.com/69255270/128648506-d0cfcfc7-532e-4516-a31f-8ac474355dc7.png">

 #### Step 6: Setting up a config file

 Once psycopg2 was imported, we created a config.py file to store the details for accessing our database.
 To connect, we needed the following details:

 - Endpoint
 - Port